Shayne completed his PhD in 2023 and is now a Researcher at the Social Research and Demonstration Corporation (SRDC).

 I study how people make decisions about their romantic relationships.
 What sort of factors do people take into consideration when they try to decide whether to pursue a potential date, invest in a new relationship, or break up with a romantic partner?
 In my research, I draw from the field of judgment and decision making (JDM) to better understand ways in which relationship decisions are similar to other types of decisions, as well as ways in which they might be unique.

-Jessica completed her PhD in 2017 and is now an Assistant Professor/Lecturer at the University of Auckland.
+Jessica completed her PhD in 2017 and is now an Assistant Professor at McMaster University.

 I am interested in examining attachment processes in romantic relationships, and factors that influence the accuracy of perceptions in relationships.
 My specific research interests include the influence of attachment on empathic accuracy, relationship expectancies, and social exclusion.
 I am also interested in implicit theories of relationships, and how they can be applied to the sexual domain.